bigmoby/hassio-repository-addon/README.md

 ![Supports i386 Architecture][embedded-browser-i386-shield]
 ![Supports armv7 Architecture][embedded-browser-armv7-shield]

-[WARNING] Please DON'T use this add-on!
-It's in very early development stage [WARNING]
+[WARNING] Please DO NOT use this add-on unless you really KNOW what you are doing!
+It is in a very early stage of development.
+[WARNING]

-[:books: Embedded browser add-on documentation][addon-doc-embedded-browser]
+[:books: Firefox embedded browser add-on documentation][addon-doc-embedded-browser]

 ## Releases